pingcap/tidb-operator/docs/minikube-tutorial.md

 watch kubectl get svc
 ```

-When you see `tidb-cluster-tidb` appear, it's ready to connect to TiDB server.
+When you see `demo-tidb` appear, it's ready to connect to TiDB server.

 After first, forward local port to tidb port:

 ```
-kubectl port-forward svc/tidb-cluster-tidb 4000:4000
+kubectl port-forward svc/demo-tidb 4000:4000
 ```

 In another terminal, connect to TiDB server with MySQL client: